×

 8. Dal, India

-Dal, a type of lentil stew, has been a staple in Indian cuisine, particularly for the lower economic classes.
-It's a high-protein meal that's affordable and can be made in large quantities.
+This lentil stew has been a staple in Indian cuisine for a very long time.
+Dal has always been a go-to meal for the lower economic classes.
+Not only is it a high-protein meal that feels filling, it's affordable and can easily be made in large quantities.

 Vd-Photography-Iej3Ghgo3Jy-Unsplash (1)Photo by VD Photography on Unsplash